Suffixes List in English: Complete Guide with Meanings & Examples | Belekar Sir’s Academy

 1. Suffix Matching Exercise

-Match each base word to the correct suffix to form a complete word:
+Match each base word to the correct suffix:

 2. Fill-in-the-Blank Word Formation